 "The things that were taking place, and what we uncovered that was being done to these dogs was beyond disturbing.
 It was probably the worst in all the years we’ve seen in our investigations."

 Individuals participating in the massive rescue effort found dogs suffering from eye and skin infections, malnutrition, and rotting teeth.
-And apparently the owner of this property, identified as Sandra Webb, has been charged with animal cruelty before.
-Webb, and her daughter Tabitha Nicole, were charged with 101 counts of cruelty to animals back in April 2000 when the authorities executed a search warrant at their home and found dogs living in squalor.
-The 2000 raid resulted in Tabitha and Sandra being found guilty of 48 charges of animal cruelty in December, and banned from owning dogs for 10 years.
+And apparently, the owner of this property, identified as Sandra Webb, has been charged with animal cruelty before.
+Webb, and her daughter Tabitha Nicole, were charged with 101 counts of cruelty to animals back in April 2003 when the authorities executed a search warrant at their home and found dogs living in squalor.
+The 2000 raid resulted in Tabitha and Sandra being found guilty of 48 charges of animal cruelty in December and banned from owning dogs for 10 years.

-Arrests, charges, and a mandate to never own animals in the future MUST happen and we need your support to persuade officials that the conditions found at 179 Sanderson Road warrant punishment!
+Arrests, charges, and a mandate to never own animals MUST happen and these people MUST be put in jail.
+We need your support to persuade officials that the conditions found at 179 Sanderson Road warrant punishment!
 Tennessee needs better laws against puppy mill operations and we will push state officials to take a stand against puppy mill cruelty.
 Enough is enough!

 Note: All individuals are presumed innocent until proven guilty in a court of law.